About Us

 Our Story

 Sonshine began in 1991 as a family-run foster care agency, and as needs grew in the community, so did we.
-Our Sonshine Family has now expanded to include two day programs, group homes, foster homes, an accessible camp, and choir.
+Our Sonshine Family has now expanded to include two day programs, group homes, foster homes, an accessible camp, and evening social clubs.

 1991